Are you an SME working in the world of digital technology?

 Jack Morton is looking for a solution with the purpose of eliminating the barriers in any part of a brand experience.
 How can it make things smoother, easier, better for people?
 Seamlessness goes far in the experience industry.
 Cutting through the clutter and removing as many layers as possible creates simplicity people want and love.

 The most respected and in our opinion, best, innovators are the ones who deeply engage with the people they are trying to help.
 Sincerity in doing this means they’re addressing the real needs of humans, as opposed to thoughtlessly “disrupting” established systems already in place.
 Further to this, technology should be non-intrusive and invisible, focusing on the people’s needs first and then creating technology fuelled solutions to meet these needs.
 Good solutions are often invisible.

 Put your mark on it

 Jack Morton is a global powerhouse with the capabilities to bring your ideas to life.
 They are looking for an innovative, ownable and proprietary solution we can develop with and share the success of with you.
 This means we need to be able to license it, so including this research in your proposal is essential.

 How to apply

-There is a selection process in place to attend this event.
+There is a selection process in place to attend this event – the deadline is 11 January.
 You will need to apply online.
 Successful SME applicants will be contacted in plenty of time to prepare for the event with further information.

 Please ensure you have read the details above as this will help to ensure you answer our questions as fully as possible when applying.